rdspring1/CarND-Traffic-Sign-Classifier-Project/README.md

 1. Roundabout Mandatory - An easy example
 2. No Entry - The sign is turned toward an oblique angle.
 3. Yield - This sign was taken from a street cone.
 It is one side of a pyramid.
-4. Speed Limit (120km/h) - An easy example turn slightly.
+4. Speed Limit (120km/h) - A simple example turned slightly.
 5. Turn left Ahead - There are multiple signs in the image.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).